sfence/appliances/API.md

 ### Keys - ordered by priority:
   "LV", "MV", "HV" -> powered by technic LV, MV or HV "mesecons" -> powered by messecons
-  "hand" -> powered by punching
+  "punch" -> powered by punching
   "time" -> only time is need to create output